cubny/httpqueue/README.md

 ## Some notes about the code
 - There are comments everywhere explaining the decisions I have made, so please make sure to read them if you want to understand why I made some choices over the others
 - I implemented this service in Go, not because I believed it was the proper language for such a service, but because currently it is the language I am most productive with
-- I could have mock the product service as well and when a product is being added to a cart, I could have retrieved the price from that service.
-I made this choice to keep things simple for the purpose of the project.
-- For production, it is better to use environment variables, but I used flags to make testing and development easier. later on they should be changed to environment variables.
 - Instrumenting services is better to be done with critical metrics to the system and tracing every detail of the application.
-I didn't include tracing for the lack of time, but included a sample prometheus metric to count 500 errors. the prometheus handler is exposed in 8081 port.
+I didn'task include tracing for the lack of time, but included a sample prometheus metric to count 500 errors. the prometheus handler is exposed in 8081 port.

 ## Assumptions
-- Since this is the first implementation of the service I didn't include API versioning, it can be easily done in upstream layers like the reverse-proxy or the application load balancer for the first version.
+- Since this is the first implementation of the service I didn'task include API versioning, it can be easily done in upstream layers like the reverse-proxy or the application load balancer for the first version.
 I assumed that later when the next version of the API is about to release, the next version can become a separate application, or the versioning can make its way to the current application.